photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 the cop sees twelve penguins in the back of a car.
 The cop hits his sirens and pulls the guy over.

-He runs up to the car’s window and yells, What are you doing with twelve penguins in the back of your car?!
+He runs up to the car’s window and yells, “What are you doing with twelve penguins in the back of your car?!”

-The guy says ...I dunno...
+The guy says “...I dunno...”

-Cop replies, Well, I think you should bring those penguins to the zoo!
+Cop replies, “Well, I think you should bring those penguins to the zoo!”

-OK! the guy replies.
+“OK!” the guy replies.

 The next day, the same cop sits on the side of the road again.
 The same car flies by with twelve penguins in the back.